yuge-camb/MIRE/readme.md

 # Frontend
 cd frontend
 npm run dev
+# The terminal will display a local URL - open this in your browser to access the application
 ```

 The terminal will display a local URL - open this in your browser to access the application.